robinboncoeur/Art/docs/writing/Writing.md

 I frowned.

-"I just don't want her feeling bad for being late in seeing Charlotte."
+“I just don’t want her feeling bad for being late in seeing Charlotte.”

-"Your challenge is a common one, Celeste."
-I shook my head.
-"No, it is," she insisted.
-"Mothers often miss things a partner sees clearly, because the partner doesn't have twenty years of background noise to deal with."

-"I just don't want her to feel guilty."

-"Don't let that disable you.
-You are trying so hard not to take up Lauren’s space that you’ve stopped standing naturally in your own.”

-"How do I—"

-"Lauren's not made of glass.
-The best thing you can give to *her* is respect."

-"Right.
-How?"

-"There's no easy answers.
-Decide what is a mum thing and a Celeste thing."
-She tipped her head to one side.
-"No one can tell you which is which: you'll know, in the moment."

-The daylight outside the window had gone.
-A snowflake sat against the glass for a moment, then disappeared.

-"She scares me, sometimes, Mara.
-More than even my mum."

-Mara sniffed and ran her thin fingers across her chin.

-"She respects *you*, Celeste.
-That's all you owe her, but you do owe her that.
-She will listen to you, and you will need to listen to her."

-*No easy answers.*
+“Then don’t treat her as though she is made of glass.”

+I looked at her.

+“I don’t.”

+“You do.
+Kindly.
+That’s what makes it difficult to correct.”

+The fire shifted in the grate.

+“Lauren is Charlotte’s mother,” I said.

+“Yes.”

+“And I’m—”

+“Celeste.”

-I closed my laptop.
+I frowned.

+“That is not a small thing,” Mara said.
+“Do not make it smaller because Lauren has a prominent role.”

-"I don't want to get in her way.
-She's Charlotte's mum, after all."
+“I don’t want to get in her way.”

-"You both have claims.
+“Then stop moving before she reaches you.
+You both have claims.
 Neither is more important.
 Each is different.
 Both can co-exist."

 The sound of footsteps against the thin rug ended with the door creaking open.
 Solemnity had been replaced with indifference.

-"Will there be anything else?"
+"Will you be wanting anything tonight, ladies?"

-"We'll be fine, Rhonda.
+"We'll be fine.
 Thank you."

 We sat listening to her footfalls recede down the corridor, the front door open and then, slam shut.

-"Heartwarming."
+"Charming."

 Mara's lips twitched.

 "She wasn't born that way," she said.
-"She made decisions she didn't think she was making."
+"She's made decisions she didn't think she was making."

 "What are you saying?"